 Finding happiness in monochromatic inhospitable landscapes and no visibility.

-First, the lack of some colorful scenery (or any scenery, at times) is oddly calming.
-There are no distracting elements.
-Not just visually, any paved road is far away, the cellphones reception is next to none..
-Like a minimalistic room without a TV or radio.
+First, it's oddly calming.
+The lack of colorful scenery (or any scenery, at times) means that there are no distracting elements.
+Not just visually, any paved road is far away, the cellphones reception is next to none.. it is like a minimalistic room without a TV or radio.

-And third, when the clouds eventually slightly rise, revealing a few shapes here and there...
+And third, when the clouds eventually rise slightly, revealing a few shapes here and there...

 ...the excitement runs super high.